syncfusion-content/ej2-react-docs/ej2-react/ai-coding-assistants/overview.md

 ## Privacy & Data Handling

-The Syncfusion<sup style="font-size:70%">&reg;</sup> AI Coding Assistants is designed with privacy in mind:
+The Syncfusion<sup style="font-size:70%">&reg;</sup> AI Coding Assistant is designed with privacy in mind:

 * The tools do not access your project files or workspace directly.
 * User prompts are not stored by any of the tools or used for any other purpose.